 Active Digital Footprint:

-When you engage in conscious internet activities, you leave an active digital footprint.
+You leave an active digital footprint when you engage in conscious internet activities.
 Anything you put on your digital platforms, especially social media sites, is called an active digital footprint.

 The same would be true for the login type when you visit a similar page; the inputs you make when signing in comprise your active digital footprint.